glasgowneuro/attys-comm/README.md

 The C++ API (with Python wrapper) for the Attys bluetooth data acquisition board: http://www.attys.tech

-The library is cross platform: It's for Linux, Windows and Mac.
+The library is cross platform: It's for Linux and Windows

 ![alt tag](ecu_attys_daq_board.png)

+Please use the pre-compiled packages in particular for Python via pip (compilation especially under Windows is complicated).
+See the python section.

-## Installation instructions
+## C++ Installation instructions

 ### Linux